-This is Part 1 of our 3-part series on Managed IT Services.
+This is Part I of our III-part series on Managed IT Services.

 Rather than the ‘break/fix” model of waiting for things to go wrong – and losing valuable time and business while waiting for diagnostics and repairs – many small businesses are able to improve their operations and save money through Managed IT Services.
 With Managed IT Services, your service provider is responsible for continually monitoring and maintaining your IT systems, anticipating needs and preventing data breaches, information loss, or other issues before they occur.